imSaiPavan27/Business-Insights-360/README.md

 Based on mockups received as requirements, the team will start designing visuals and creating measures as needed.

 ### Home View
 In the Home view, all the view buttons will be available.
-Users will land on specific view pages by clicking the button.
+Users will land on specific view pages by clicking the button and you can navigate to the certain view.

 - Info
 - Finance View